Background pattern

 Step 4: Dispose of the patch

-• As soon as you remove the patch, fold it in half well so that the adhesive part sticks to itself.
+• As soon as you remove the patch, fold it in half, so that the adhesive side sticks to itself.

-• Keep used patches out of sight and reach of children; although used, the patches contain medication that can harm children and even be fatal.
+• Keep used patches out of sight and reach of children; although they are used, the patches contain medication that can harm children and even be fatal.

 Step 5: Wash your hands

-• Wash your hands only with water after handling the patches.
+• Always wash your hands with water only after handling patches.

 • The patches are water-resistant.